Aliases for SRSF7 Gene

 GeneCards Summary for SRSF7 Gene

 SRSF7 (Serine/Arginine-Rich Splicing Factor 7) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Transport of Mature Transcript to Cytoplasm.
+Among its related pathways are mRNA Splicing - Major Pathway and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is SRSF4.

 UniProtKB/Swiss-Prot for SRSF7 Gene